-We have recently settled a claim for a client who instructed us regarding an accident at work in 2015.
+This case study is about recently settled claim for a client who instructed us regarding an accident at work in 2015.
 Our client was carrying out her duties at work.
 A colleague was using an electric jack to move large pallets of water when a wheel got stuck in a gap between the ramp and the floor level of a lorry that was being loaded.
 This caused bottles of water to fall and strike our client on her knee.

 We had to consider whether the employer had been negligent.